The importance of marginal gains

 Maximise your pension

 The current pension rules are designed to incentivise people to provide for their retirement.
 Since April 2023, the tax advantages of paying into a pension have improved following the abolition of the pension lifetime allowance regime and increase in the pension annual allowance.
 The pension annual allowance is the amount that you can pay into a pension and enjoy tax relief.
 This is currently set at £60,000 or 100% of your relevant UK earnings (whichever figure is lower).
+The tax rates and reliefs depend on individual circumstances.

 It is this generosity of tax incentives that has led successive Chancellors to limit benefits for higher earners, which in turn results in layered and complex pension rules.